History of Meditation and of Ancient India - the Beginning

 Travelling Overseas

-A genetic survey in South India discovered Dravidian people genetically close indigenous Australians!
+A genetic survey in South India discovered Dravidian people genetically close to indigenous Australians!

 For at least 30.000 years only Dravidian Indians lived as hunters and gatherers all over the subcontinent.
 This made them the natural owner of the land.

-Some Dravidian groups may have migrated into the Indus civilization to learn about agriculture techniques.
+Some Dravidian groups later may have migrated into the Indus civilization to learn about agriculture techniques and protective "meditation".

 Like their cousins in Australia, the indigenous populations of India were displaced and marginalized by human groups of Aryan origin.